Erwinvandervalk/erwinvandervalk.github.io/_posts/2021-11-15-well-written-tests.md

 # Characteristics of well written tests.

-We don't write tests 'just for fun', but because we believe that it brings certain important benefits.
 A good test helps you by:

 1. Bringing you **increased understanding**.
 It helps you to write the code, or when reading the tests to understand what the code does.
 2. **Protects** you from mistakes during writing / changing / refactoring and bring you **confidence** in the correctness of the code.